 To ensure consistent, accurate and robust benchmarking, ISEAL has developed a practical guide for organisations who commission or carry out sustainability benchmarks.
 In particular, the guidance aims to support public policy-making and inform policy design, which will help stimulate the development of advanced smart-mix policies for sustainable production and consumption.

-The global consultation is underway and will run from 1 March to 15 May 2019.
+The global consultation ran from 1 March to 15 May 2019.

-- Contact us at email@example.com to find out more about our consultation workshops
+Contact us at email@example.com for more information about the project.

 Resources and material